Bylaw

 In short

-Bylaw — Stop AI agents from acting on wrong evidence before execution.
+Bylaw — Runtime enforcement platform that blocks AI agents from acting on wrong evidence before execution.
 Best for AI agent builders needing to prevent actions based on wrong evidence, Enterprise applications teams integrating with CRMs, ERPs, and billing systems, Compliance and audit teams requiring signed audit trails for agent decisions.
 Contact Sales pricing.

 We ran a structured research pass across product reviews, community discussions, and post-purchase forum threads to surface the patterns vendors won't publish themselves.
 Below: the recurring strengths, the hidden costs people mention most, and the cohort that consistently regrets adopting this tool.